 It was the first time that a serving EU leader married someone of the same sex.

-In 2018, Bettel became the first openly gay prime minister in the world to be re-elected for a second term, and in October could be headed for a third mandate.
+In 2018, Bettel became the first openly gay prime minister in the world to be re-elected for a second term, and since 2023 elections he has served as deputy prime minister.

 Irish politician Leo Varadkar served as Taoiseach from 2017-2020, making him Ireland's first gay leader.
 He re-entered office in 2022 in a power-sharing deal within the governing coalition.